NicoleLatifi/career-development-curriculum/module_one/2005_career_journal.md

 Execute your plan:
 * Reach out to your contact THIS WEEK.
 If possible, reach out to more than one person OR find a meetup to attend also.
 What happened?
 What other next steps should you take?
 If this is a person connected to a company you're interested in, be sure to add it to your Huntr card.

+# Professional Development Intermission Work for Mod 3

+In your career journal, create a new header that reads "Module 3" and respond to the following prompts there.
+Please complete these prompts by EOD Saturday at the end of intermission.

+## Intermission Reflections
+1. Please list the top 3-5 industries and companies you'll pursue in your job search as of right now.

+_eCommerce_

+_Tribe Alpha_

+_Uplight_

+_bluprint_

+_Quantum Metric_

+2. Why did you pick the industries/companies that you listed above?
+How do they relate to the values and goals you have for yourself in your job search?

+_Focus on customers._

+3. How does your LinkedIn currently reflect your goals and industry interests?
+What changes will you need to make to your LinkedIn to better reflect these?

+_I've tried to write my summary to reflect my focus on customer experience._